t-d-k/LibreCrypt/docs/FAQ.md

 *Q: Why **wouldn't** I want to use padding?

 *A:*
-Padding takes up additional storage on your hard drive beyond that required by the volume file.
+Padding takes up additional storage on your hard drive beyond that required by the container file.

 * * *